Vaesea/HaxeTux-Old/README.md

 # HaxeTux Old
 Old version of a recreation of SuperTux 0.0.6 using HaxeFlixel.
 If the license is wrong, please let me know!
 (I don't know whether I'm supposed to use GPL V2 or GPL V3 for this)

 If you want to see the new one, there should be a HaxeTux-New repository soon with stuff in it coming later.
-The reason why I've decided to do this is because the code is getting too "overwhelming" (it's terrible, ESPECIALLY playstate.hx) and i can't seem to finish making a power-up thing because I'm kind of dumb.
+The reason why I've decided to do this is because the code is getting too "overwhelming" (it's terrible, ESPECIALLY playstate.hx) and I can't seem to finish making a power-up thing because I'm kind of dumb.

 ## Things that won't be recreated here
 * Lives